 This handmade sword is not for the faint of heart, as Great Landsknecht Swords were wielded by only the strongest and most fearless chosen front line Swiss and German soldiers of the Middle Ages, and for good reason!

-Made from high carbon steel, the sword is a beautifully balanced and highly effective weapon.
-Capable of both cutting and thrusting, it is also a delight to the eye.
-Pommel and guard are tastefully decorated with copper.
+Made from high carbon steel, the Sticklestad Viking Sword is a beautifully balanced and highly effective weapon.
+Capable of both cutting and thrusting, the blade is also a delight to the eye.
+Copper decorates the pommel and guard.

 Named for the feared 8th century Viking raider, our Godfred Sword is built around a beautifully patterned folded steel blade to replicate the pre-9th century originals.